Part 1 – General

 5. Upon completion of the manufacturing, the following shall be submitted to the engineer:

-1. An affidavit of compliance with AWWA standards referenced in this specification and test reports.
+1. An affidavit of compliance with AWWA standards referenced in this specification.

 1.04 Handling, Storage and Shipping

-1. Pipe shall be braced as required to maintain roundness of +/- 1 percent during shipping and handling.
+1. Pipe shall be braced as required in the latest edition of AWWA M11 to maintain roundness during shipping and handling.

 4. Coated pipe shall be handled with the wide belt slings, padded forks, or other means that will not damage the pipe.
 Chains, cables or other equipment likely to cause damage to the pipe or coating shall not be used.